kurdi1mans/Workflow-Engine-Requirements/00 - Unsorted/2 - Datamodel Requirements.md

 	- In general, fields might differ based on certain criteria related to Geography, Domain, Industry, ... etc.
 	- Remember the case of the 21 different departments that were struggling to standardize their processes due to sheer variance in their nature and requirements.
 	- A more specific example that I can recall is the funding mechanism for Offshore Projects.
-		- The budgeting/funding mechanism was appropration-based due to the fact that Offshore Oil-Field Projects were more of giant iterations of an operation rather than project with a unqiue scope.
-They have to be dealth with as projects due to the sheer size.
+		- The budgeting/funding mechanism was appropriation-based due to the fact that Offshore Oil-Field Projects were more of giant iterations of an operation rather than project with a unique scope.
+They have to be dealt with as projects due to the sheer size.
 However, the funding mechanism is appropriation-based rather than budget-based due to the operation-like nature of these projects.
 	- Should these be implemented as separate processes??
 	- Should these be implemented as a single process with different field-level access control setups by an organization variant??